polyluxus/tools-for-g09.bash/README.md

 ---

 Short overview and introduction of the bundle scripts and files.
-Most scripts come with a '-h' option for a short description, that should always work, regardless of the set paths.
+Most scripts come with a `-h` option for a short description, that should always work, regardless of the set paths.

 With the release of Gaussian 16, all names have been prepended with g09.